Are you at a baseball game right now?

 To keep you informed of the latest in MLB and the Red Sox games, this podcast airs daily for 60 minutes, and you can listen to the show on-demand.
 An episode of the show is uploaded weekly.
 It started airing in 2009.

-This is a dedicated fantasy baseball podcasts hosted by Bogman (Scott Bogman) – an author at In This League, and a host of several fantasy sports podcasts including basketball, football, hockey, and baseball; and The Welsh (Christopher Welsh) – a former professional baseball pitcher, now a sportscaster.
+This is a dedicated fantasy baseball podcast hosted by Bogman (Scott Bogman) – an author at In This League, and a host of several fantasy sports podcasts including basketball, football, hockey, and baseball; and The Welsh (Chris Welsh) – owner of the podcast with undeniable “boyish good looks” and a knack for sportscasting.
 The podcast which started in January of 2015 gives you in-depth information about draft strategy, trends, rankings, keepers, prospects, and a lot more.
 The podcast isn’t just informative but also entertaining.

-New podcasts are uploaded weekly.
+New episodes are uploaded weekly.
 This podcast is currently in its 180th episode, and you can only look forward to more episodes of only the best in fantasy baseball.

 Hosted by sports bloggers and podcasters Rich Baxter – the proprietor of Fightin Phillies blog as well as the Phillies Talk Podcast, one of the longest running independent podcast about the Phillies; and Gary Mack – a former baseball player and the sole proprietor of MetsMusings the unofficial weekly podcast that features recaps and analysis of the New York National League baseball team.